recoil-group/deadline-insitux-core-scripts/API.md

 -- The game has a list of variables that control the game settings for different players.
 They are called in a table called shared state.
--- sharedvars and sharedvars_descriptions exposes this in a simple API
+-- sharedvars and sharedvars_descriptions exposes this in a simple API -- the game has over 100 changeable settings.
+Check them to make sure -- what you might want to do isn't already configurable.

 for name, description in pairs(sharedvars_descriptions) do
     print(name, description) --> prints every sharedvars value